Rasputina (band)

-Rasputina is an American rock band based in New York City, known for their unconventional music style, as well as their fascination with historical allegories and fashion, especially those pertaining to the Victorian era.
+Rasputina is an American rock band based in New York City, known for an unconventional music style, as well as a fascination with historical allegories and fashion, especially those pertaining to the Victorian era.

 The group is fronted by cellist/vocalist Melora Creager, who writes the music and lyrics and creates art for the band's albums, singles, and website.

 History

 In 1989, Creager wrote a manifesto, and placed an ad in The Village Voice seeking women to form an electric cello choir.
 Julia Kent, then an editor at the Village Voice, was the first respondent.
 The original group of nine was whittled to three.
 They named themselves "Rasputina", after one of Creager's songs.
 The group performed frequently and became a local favorite in New York City.

 Columbia Records' A&R representative and producer Jimmy Boyle saw the group perform at a New York festival.
 He signed the group to the Columbia Records label in 1996.
-Creager and Boyle produced their first album on Columbia titled Thanks for the Ether.
-In 1997 the band released Transylvanian Regurgitations, a follow up EP remixed by Marilyn Manson and Twiggy Ramirez.
+Creager and Boyle produced their first album on Columbia, Thanks for the Ether.
+In 1997 the band released Transylvanian Regurgitations, a follow-up EP remixed by Marilyn Manson and Twiggy Ramirez.

 On their second full-length album, How We Quit the Forest, Rasputina signed on Chris Vrenna (from Nine Inch Nails) as their drummer and producer.
 He also provided electronic drums and sound effects.

 Rasputina toured with such musicians as Bob Mould, Porno for Pyros, Marilyn Manson, Siouxsie Sioux, and Les Claypool.
 Creager played cello with Nirvana for their final tour in Europe, 1994.
 The band appeared as musical guests on Late Night with Conan O'Brien on two occasions, once in 1996 and again in 1998, to promote Thanks for the Ether and How We Quit the Forest respectively.

-After working first with Columbia and then Instinct Records to produce their first four albums and first four EPs, the band then went on to produce all their subsequent work through Melora Creager's own record label, Filthy Bonnet Recording Co., starting with their live album A Radical Recital in 2005, and later often selling music at their live shows or through the band's website directly, with no label affiliation, beginning with The Willow Tree Triptych in 2009.
+After working first with Columbia and then Instinct Records to produce their first four albums and first four EPs, the band produced all their subsequent work through Melora Creager's own record label, Filthy Bonnet Recording Co., starting with their live album A Radical Recital in 2005, and later often selling music at their live shows or through the band's website directly, with no label affiliation, beginning with The Willow Tree Triptych in 2009.
 These off-label releases have generally been very limited runs, often with only around 100 copies being made available.